Tosca Interview Questions

 3. What is the use of Tosca Qc/Alm integration?

-Ans: HP Quality Center tool can be integrated with Tosca so that users can create, save and update Tosca test cases directly in ALM.
-The test execution results will also be made visible in HP ALM.
+Ans: Integrating HP Quality Center with Tosca allows seamless creation, updating, and storage of Tosca test cases in ALM, with test execution results also visible within HP ALM, enhancing efficiency and traceability.

 4. What are the loops available in Tosca?